 Before the plumber arrives: have the machine in position or close to it, confirm access to the supply isolation point, and know where the waste will connect.

 💡 Pro tip: Turn off the isolation valves to your washing machine and dishwasher whenever you leave the property for more than 24 hours.
 Supply hose failures most commonly occur when the machine is pressurised but not in use.
-Turning off the isolation valves removes the pressure and eliminates the risk.
-This single habit prevents one of the most common and most expensive home insurance claims.
+Turning off the isolation valves removes the pressure on the hoses.
+This habit can significantly reduce the risk of appliance-related escape-of-water damage.

 What appliance installation costs in Greenwich — 2026